Why Agreements Protocol

 See how agreement definitions, SDKs, onchain execution, history, and APIs fit together.

-The default integration path
+The default path

 - Agreement data standard: understand the agreement definition model.